skrivle/jQuery.mobileNav/README.md

 ================

 ###jQuery.mobileNav?###
-You can use this plugin to create an easy to use mobile navigation for your responsive website.
+Create an easy to use, responsive navigation for your website.

 ###html###